goavega-software/mustard/README.md

 - Mustard relies on cron to fire events on schedule but also exposes an API to fire jobs immediately (POST /api/nudge).
 This API is used by the Vue client to get the data on first run instead of waiting for the events to fire on schedule.
 - Since v0.2 Mustard also supports consuming Kafka topics and forwarding those events over Server Sent Events.
 More details are under Kafka section.
 - Mustard supports multiple dashboards which are laidout in `config/config.json`.
 Each dashboard should have a unique id and is accessible over `/dashboard/{id}` URL.
+- Starting v0.7.0 Mustard supports configuration in Yaml format in `config/config.yml`.
+This takes precedence over json file if both are found in the directory.

 ### First steps